Get the reportMore

-Cloud automation software tools can be configured to automatically control the installation, configuration, and management of cloud computing systems, enabling businesses to make the best use of their cloud-based resources.
+Cloud automation software tools can be configured to automatically control the installation, configuration, and management of cloud computing systems, enabling businesses to use their cloud-based resources best.
 As organizations continue to rely on the cloud for critical applications and services, the role of cloud automation as a time-saver and enabler of effective cloud management practices will become more apparent in IT organizations.

 While cloud service providers have made it easier for enterprise organizations to access computing power and storage space on an on-demand basis, comparatively little has been done to reduce the workloads associated with managing cloud infrastructure – until now.

-Deploying and operating workloads in the cloud have traditionally been a time-consuming process that required extensive manual configuration by IT operators.
+Deploying and operating workloads in the cloud have traditionally been time-consuming, requiring extensive manual configuration by IT operators.
 Common tasks like configuring virtual machines, establishing VM clusters, setting up virtual networks and managing availability and performance were done by hand.
 If a workload required one hundred virtual machines, they would need to be configured one by one.

-Today, IT organizations use cloud orchestration and cloud automation tools that run op top of the virtualized environment and streamline repetitive tasks such as the provisioning of virtual resources, defining common configuration items and establishing infrastructure as code.
-Cloud orchestration software tools allow developers to codify the process of workload deployment and management, such that routine processes can easily be repeated in the future.
+Today, IT organizations use cloud orchestration and automation tools that run on top of the virtualized environment and streamline repetitive tasks such as provisioning virtual resources, defining common configuration items and establishing infrastructure as code.
+Cloud orchestration software tools allow developers to codify workload deployment and management processes, so routine processes can easily be repeated in the future.
 Cloud automation software tools take those codified steps and run them automatically, with little or no intervention from IT operators.

-The concept of Infrastructure-as-Code describes the process of managing and provisioning the technology stack using software and code, rather than by configuring individual hardware items.
+Infrastructure-as-code describes the process of managing and provisioning the technology stack using software and code rather than by configuring individual hardware items.

-Even data that is saved in the cloud should be backed up on a regular schedule to prevent data loss.
-However, when IT operators are in charge of performing manual back-ups on a fixed schedule, it can often take a back-seat to daily operational tasks and putting out fires.
-Data back-ups don't always seem like a priority until you critically need one.
-With cloud automation, IT operators can configure data back-ups to occur automatically during off-hours with no manual intervention.
+Even data saved in the cloud should be backed up on a regular schedule to prevent data loss.
+However, when IT operators are in charge of performing manual backups on a fixed schedule, it can often take a back seat to daily operational tasks and putting out fires.
+Data backups don't always seem like a priority until you critically need one.
+With cloud automation, IT operators can configure data backups to occur automatically during off-hours with no manual intervention.

-When an organization loses track of some of its cloud-deployed instances, the result is zombie cloud infrastructure.
+When an organization loses track of some cloud-deployed instances, the result is zombie cloud infrastructure.
 Zombie infrastructure consists of underused cloud assets that have been forgotten by the organization that purchases them.
-These cloud instances are still activated, still generating a monthly bill, yet the organization is deriving essentially zero value from the asset.
+These cloud instances are activated, still generating a monthly bill, yet the organization derives essentially zero value from the asset.